Dale-Muccignat/ArchMirage/README.md

 ## Connect to the internet

 Connect to Ethernet/Wifi.
 Ethernet should by default be connected.
-For wifi use the `iwctl` package.
+For Wifi use the `iwctl` package.
-Find your wiki adaptor name:
+Find your Wifi adaptor name:
 ```
 iwctl station list
 ```